 - by offering advice on issues where a strong interface between the community and staff and/or students is necessary or desirable

-- showcase projects which take place in the community and identify partners
+- by showcasing projects which take place in the community and identifying partners

 We will try to help citizens, businesses and community groups: